Smithay/wayland-rs/book/wayland/p_core/seat.md

 involve more than one seat[^1].
 Seat globals can appear and dissapear as logical seats are created or destroyed.

-A seat can have 3 capabilities, each of them being instanciable as an other object to handle it: the keyboard, the pointer, and the touch.
-These capabilities are advertized in an event of the `wl_seat` after its creation.
+A seat can have 3 capabilities, each of them being instantiable as a different object to handle it: keyboard, pointer, and touch.
+These capabilities are advertised in an event of the `wl_seat` after its creation.

-## The Keyboard
+## Keyboard

-The `wl_keyboard` object represents the fact that a keyboard is connected to the seat.
+A `wl_keyboard` object represents the fact that a keyboard is connected to the seat.
 It can be obtained via the `wl_seat::get_keyboard` request if the seat has this capability.

 This keyboard interface is very barebone: the compositor only sends the state of the modifier keys